 - A chain saw is intended for two-handed use.
 Do not operate a chain saw with one hand!
-Serious injury to the operator, helpers, bystanders may result from one-handed operation. - When a chain saw is being used, a fire extinguisher should be available.

-- Follow the instructions in your operator's manual for starting the chain saw and control the chain saw with a firm grip on both handles when it is in operation.
+Serious injury to the operator, helpers, bystanders may result from onehanded operation. - When a chain saw is being used, a fire extinguisher should be available. - Follow the instructions in your operator's manual for starting the chain saw and control the chain saw with a firm grip on both handles when it is in operation.
 Keep handles dry, clean, and free of oil or fuel mixture. - Do not operate a chain saw when you are fatigued.
 Fatigue causes carelessness.
 Be more cautious before rest periods and towards the end of your shift. - Personal protective clothing required by your safety organizations, government regulations, or your employer should be used.
-At all times when using a chain saw, snug-fitting clothing, protective eyewear, safety footwear, and hand, leg, head and hearing protection should be worn. - Note: Personal protective clothing should meet the requirements of applicable CSA and BNQ Standards. - Use caution when handling fuel.
+At all times when using a chain saw, snug-fitting clothing, protective eyewear, safety footwear, and hand, leg, head and hearing protection should be worn.

+Note: Personal protective clothing should meet the requirements of applicable CSA and BNQ Standards.

+- Use caution when handling fuel.
 Before fuelling, servicing, or transporting your chain saw, switch off the engine.
-To help prevent fire, restart your chain saw at least 3 m (10 ft) from the fuelling area. - Keep other persons or animals a safe distance away from a running chain saw or the area where a tree is being felled. - Always keep proper footing and operate the chain saw only when standing on a fixed, secure, and level surface, and a planned retreat path from the falling tree. - Keep all parts of your body away from the saw chain when the engine is running. - Before you start the engine, make sure that the saw chain is not contacting anything. - Carry the chain saw by the front handle with the engine stopped, the guide bar and saw chain to the rear, and the muffler away from your body. - When transporting, storing or not in use, always use the appropriate guide bar cover.
-It must fit and fully cover the guide bar on the chain saw. - Never operate a chain saw that is damaged or improperly adjusted or that is not completely and securely assembled.
+To help prevent fire, restart your chain saw at least 3 m (10 ft) from the fuelling area. - Keep other persons or animals a safe distance away from a running chain saw or the area where a tree is being felled. - Do not start cutting until you have a clear work area, secure footing, and a planned retreat path from the falling tree. - Keep all parts of your body away from the saw chain when the engine is running. - Before you start the engine, make sure that the saw chain is not contacting anything. - Carry the chain saw by the front handle with the engine stopped, the guide bar and saw chain to the rear, and the muffler away from your body. - When transporting your chain saw, use the appropriate guide-bar cover. - Never operate a chain saw that is damaged or improperly adjusted or that is not completely and securely assembled.
 Be sure that the saw chain stops moving when the power control system trigger is released.
-Never adjust the guide bar or saw chain when the engine is operating. - Shut off the engine before setting the chain saw down. - Use extreme caution when cutting small-size brush and saplings because slender material may catch the saw chain and be whipped toward you or pull you off balance. - When cutting a limb that is under tension, be alert for spring back so that you will not be struck when the tension in the wood fibers is released. - When felling, keep at least two tree lengths away from other persons or animals. - Beware of carbon monoxide poisoning.
+Never adjust the guide bar or saw chain when the engine is operating. - Shut off the engine before setting the chain saw down. - Use extreme caution when cutting small-size brush and saplings because slender material may catch the saw chain and be whipped toward you or pull you off balance.

+- When cutting a limb that is under tension, be alert for spring back so that you will not be struck when the tension in the wood fibers is released. - When felling, keep at least two tree lengths away from other persons or animals. - Beware of carbon monoxide poisoning.
 Operate the chain saw in well-ventilated areas only. - Allow your chain saw to cool before refuelling, and do not smoke. - Do not attempt a pruning or limbing operation in a standing tree unless specifically trained to do so. - All chain saw service, other than the items listed in the operator's manuals maintenance instructions, should be performed by competent chain saw service personnel.
 (For example, if improper tools are used to remove the flywheel or if an improper tool is used to hold the flywheel in order to remove the clutch, structural damage to the flywheel could occur and subsequently could cause the flywheel to burst.) - This gas-powered saw is classified by CSA as a Class 1A saw.
-It is a professional chain saw, intended for use by trained workers, where the operator is expected to use the chain saw for extended periods of time on a daily basis. - Hold the chain saw by the insulated gripping surface only, because the saw chain may contact hidden electrical wiring.
+It is a professional chain saw, intended for use by trained workers, where the operator is expected to use the chain saw for extended periods of time on a daily basis.